 - Each vaccination needs to be boostered depending on the animal’s risk of exposure to that disease.
 The exception is the Rabies vaccination: the first vaccination is valid for 1 year; subsequent Rabies vaccinations are valid for 3 years, unless you plan to relocate to an area that requires more frequent vaccinations (e.g. Texas, or other states with higher rabies prevalence).

 - While we prefer to see patients by appointment, we do realize that illnesses and injuries don’t always occur at convenient times.
-We will try to work you in as soon as we are able.
+We welcome walk-ins and will try to work you in as soon as we are able.

 - We do offer this service; however, there is cage care fee (for use and cleaning of the kennel or cage) and we must be able to reach you if we have any questions.

 - We sell a variety of flea and tick control products.
 If you ask for one we do not sell, we can usually order it from our on-line Pharmacy, Vet Centric.
 Please ask one of our receptionists about the specific product you are interested in.

 + My pet has fleas, do I need an exam for medication?

 - Some flea control products are available without an examination; others are by prescription and require an examination (and sometimes a blood test) before we can dispense them.
 We recommend parasite control throughout the year, as flea eggs in the house can hatch at any time.
 We also have a premise spray, “Knockout” available for using on carpets and upholstery in your house.
 When all else fails, we recommend a visit from Flea Busters who will guarantee a flea-free environment when they are done.
 Fleas transmit parasites and bacterial diseases; they need to be eradicated from your pet.